 Memorable Manitobans: Donald McGregor Stephens (1903-1968)

-Born at Reston on 17 November 1903, son of John M. Stephens and Rosa H. McGregor, he was educated locally and graduated from the University of Manitoba in 1931 with a degree in civil engineering.
-He joined the Manitoba Department of Mines and Natural Resources in 1933, serving as deputy minister from 1938 to 1951.
-In the 1950 flood he organized an emergency flood-forecasting unit, and subsequently served on the Greater Winnipeg Dyking Board.
+Born at Reston on 17 November 1903, son of John Mortimer Stephens (1871-1962) and Rosa Haseltine McGregor (c1871-1952), he was educated locally and graduated from the University of Manitoba in 1931 with a degree in civil engineering.
+He joined the Manitoba Department of Mines and Natural Resources in 1933, serving as Deputy Minister from 1938 to 1951.
+In the 1950 flood, he organized an emergency flood-forecasting unit, and subsequently served on the Greater Winnipeg Dyking Board.

 Birth and marriage registrations, Manitoba Vital Statistics.